cfengine/documentation/manuals/concepts.markdown

 ---
 layout: default
-title: CFEngine Concepts
+title: Concept Guide
-categories: [Manuals, Concepts Guide]
+categories: [Manuals, Concept Guide]
 published: true
 alias: manuals-concepts.html
 tags: [manuals, concepts, promise]
 ---

-## CFEngine Concepts

 One concept in CFEngine should stand out from the rest as being the most important: promises.
 Everything else is just an abstraction that allows us to declare promises and model the various actors in the system, but if you wanted to summarize CFEngine concepts in a single sentence that sentence would be: